Plastic Free July | Minimise Waste In Your Home, Workplace, School & Community!

 To get started, we need to identify the common plastic culprits that we’re bringing into the home, and swap them for a reusable option.
 Here are some of the easiest swaps to make:

-See our Zero Waste and Eco Home categories for more tips!
+See our Eco Home categories for more tips!

 Sustainable WorkplaceSustainable Workplace